radiantlogic-v8/documentation-eoc/documentation/environments/environment-overview/create-environments.md

 ### Ephemeral environments

 An ephemeral environment is a temporary environment that deletes itself at a time you set.
-When you create the environment, set an expiry date and time.
+When you enable the ephemeral option during environment creation, set an expiry date and time.
 Environment Operations Center deletes the environment automatically when that time arrives, even if you forget to remove it, so unused environments do not continue to consume resources.

 ![The ephemeral environment option with an expiry date and time](Media/03-ephemeral-env.jpg)